SAP/InfraBox/docs/guides/connect_github.md

     $ git commit -m "first InfraBox workflow"
     $ git push origin master

-Open the [dashboard](https://infrabox.ninja/dashboard/#/) and watch your worklfow running.
-See the [documentation](https://infrabox.ninja/docs) for more examples on how to configure your builds.
+See the [documentation](https://github.com/SAP/InfraBox/blob/master/docs/doc.md) for more examples on how to configure your builds.